 - Vox Pathfinder

 Neal Says: These are all perfect amps for new players, coming from well known, big-name brands – but which would I choose?
 For the ultimate in versatility, both the Fender Champion, and Line 6 Spider come with a plethora of in-built effects for you to experiment with.
-The Line 6 is our best selling practice amp by a country mile – loaded with features, built like a tank, comes with free online lessons, and sounds killer.
+They’re both from well respected brands and should be able to handle most styles of music.

 If you’d rather use separate effects (or none at all!) then you can save a little cash and opt for one of the other three, which are all very similar spec-wise.

 I’ve also included a wild-card from Vox that you may also like to consider.
 The amPlug is a handy little gadget that plugs straight into your guitar and gives instant tones from a variety of classic amps via headphones.
 If you know the kind of sound you’re after, one of these could be a handy choice.

 Popular Guitar Amps Under $200